itechbear/Gtk-Tiler/README.md

 Introduction
 ============

 A program that simulates ms windows' "Win + Arrow Key" behavior on linux system.

 Usage
 =====

+ - Start it.
+It has no gui nor any hints.
- - click a window to make it focused
+ - Click a window to make it focused
- - press Alt + Left Arrow, or Alt + Right Arrow
+ - Press Shift + Alt + Left Arrow, or Shift + Alt + Right Arrow
- - press Alt + C to quit this program.
+ - Press Shift + Alt + C to quit this program.

 Known issues
 ============